 Bonnie Bogen – Appointed: 2015

-(BA 1976, Child Development/Early Childhood Education) Bonnie was drawn to working with children with special needs while working on her bachelor’s degree at UW.
+(BA 1976, Child Development/Early Childhood Education) Bonnie was drawn to working with children with special needs while working on her bachelor’s degree at UW-Madison.
 After graduation, she acquired her special education certification at UW in the department of Behavioral Disabilities; she then went on to earn a Masters Degree in Special Education from National Louis University while living and working in Chicago.
 Bonnie’s teaching career initially included teaching children with learning disabilities and behavior disorders.
 Her passion for working with preschool age children and their families led her to the field of Early Childhood Special Education, where she has been a teacher, classroom consultant, and autism specialist for over 30 years.
 While supporting parents and facilitating parent education and support groups, Bonnie earned a parent coaching certificate from the Adler Institute.
 She opened her own parent coaching company, Positive Parenting; Sensible Solutions in 2010.
 Her belief in the importance of strengthening the family in order to make parenting a more rewarding experience drives her work.
 She is a published Author of two curriculum guides for teachers.
-After many years away from the University of Wisconsin, Bonnie was reintroduced to SoHE by Dean Shim.
+After many years away from the University of Wisconsin-Madison, Bonnie was reintroduced to SoHE by Dean Shim.
 A tour of the new building, a visit to the lab pre-school and a presentation on 4W along with other new initiatives provided her with the incentive to join the Board of Visitors.

 Brenda Chamberlain – Appointed: 2013